fedex81/helios/README.md

 # Helios

-A Java-based multi-system emulator.
+A Java-based multi-system emulator mainly focused on Sega 16-bit systems.

 Initially created as a Sega Megadrive/Genesis emulator and then evolved to emulate the following systems:
-- Sega Megadrive/Genesis
+- Sega Megadrive/32x
 - Sega Master System/Game Gear
 - Sega Sg-1000
 - Colecovision
 - MSX v1
 - NES

+# Performance for Sega 32x

+The target is a modern mobile cpu capable of boosting ~4Ghz (ie. [AMD Ryzen 5 PRO 5650U](https://www.amd.com/en/products/apu/amd-ryzen-5-pro-5650u)), this should allow perf close to 60fps for most titles, YMMV.

 # How to Run
 Requires java 17+ installed.